We have a selection of pupillage books at the library, which you can find by searching CityLibrary Search.

 For more details of each of the Inn Libraries specialisations visit the Inn Libraries Specialisations section of their website.

-One of the four Inn Libraries will be open from 10.00 a.m. to 5.00 p.m. on each Saturday during the legal terms.
+Usually one of the four Inn Libraries will be open from 10.00 a.m. to 5.00 p.m. on each Saturday during the legal terms.
 The Inner Temple Library Saturday Opening Hours page provides a Saturday opening timetable for the four Inn Libraries.

 We have a selection of books on training contracts at the library, which you can find by searching CityLibrary Search.